rmsykes/bark-notes/readme.md

 ## Project Explanation:

 Purpose of project as a problem statement: <br>
-This site/application is for helping families track and document dog's actions.
+This site/application is for helping families track and document their dog's actions.
 Actions include: walking, feeding, pooping, peeing, and medicine.
+This ensures families feed their dog and do not feed their dog excess servings.
+Track a dog's physical activity, diet, and prescription intake.
+Additionally lets owners know if the dog needs to be taken out to the restroom.

 Target end user: <br>
-My target end user is families
+My target end user is active families with multiple family members who are busy and need a way of documenting their dog's actions.
+This could also be used for pet sitters or eventually dog daycares.

 -------------------------------------------------------------------